How to Use an AI Tutor for JEE Preparation

 Start with Acrolly

 Try the AI tutor for JEE, then move to free PYQs or adaptive practice on the same chapter.
+Keep weekly mock tests so understanding survives the timer.